-- info display a summary of agent information.
-Outputs detailed information about the agent configuration, especially what defines the node (hostname, uuid and key hash) and its policy server. - inventory force the agent to create and send a new inventory.
+health monitor agent health.
+Check that rudder agent has no problem info display a summary of agent information.
+Outputs detailed information about the agent configuration, especially what defines the node (hostname, uuid and key hash) and its policy server.

+-n: run in nrpe mode, print a single line and return 0,1 or 2 put this line in your nrpe.cfg to use it command[check\rudder]=/opt/ruddagent health -n inventory force the agent to create and send a new inventory.
 This will trigger a new inventory creation and send it to the policy server.
 Even if the agent will do it regularly, it can be used to force the update after a modification on the node.
 This won't affect the node state, but only update server-side information.

 - -i: run the agent in information mode, prints basic information - -v: run the agent in verbose mode, prints detailed information - -d: run the agent in debug mode, prints low-level information - -q: run the agent in quiet mode (display only error messages) - -w: show full strings, never cut output - -c: run the agent without color output - -r: run the agent with raw output - -R: run the agent in completely unparsed mode, with no return code of 1 in case of error.
-A little faster. - -m: run the agent with multiline output - -f: run the agent even if it is disabled - log read log of old agent runs.
-This command will output historic logs of agent runs.
+A little faster. - -m: run the agent with multiline output - -f: run the agent even if it is disabled reinit re-initialise the agent to make it be seen as a new node on the server.
+This command will delete all local agent data, including its unid and keys, and also reset the agent internal state.
+The only configuration kept is the server hostname or ip configured in policy server.dat.
+It will also send an inventory to the server, which will treat it as a new node inventory.